Sympathy: Causes

 The perceived need of an individual/group elicits sympathy.
-Different states of need (such as perceived vulnerability or pain) require different sorts of human reactions, including those that range from attention to sympathy.
-A person with cancer might draw a stronger feeling of sympathy than a person with a cold.
+Different states of need (such as perceived vulnerability or pain) call for different sorts of reactions, including those that range from attention to sympathy.
+For example, a person with cancer might draw a stronger feeling of sympathy than a person with a cold.
+Depending on the circumstance of the subject, the way that sympathy is expressed can vary because of the given situation.
+Gestures of sympathy may also be seen as a social response to a crisis.

 Opinions about human deservingness, interdependence, and vulnerability motivate sympathy.
 A person who seems "deserving" of aid is more likely to be helped.
 A belief in human interdependence fuels sympathetic behavior.

 Sympathy is also believed to be based on the principle of the powerful helping the vulnerable (young, elderly, sick).
-This desire to help the vulnerable has been suggested to stem from paternalistic motives to protect and aid children and the weak.
-In this theory, people help other people in general by generalizing the maternal/paternal instincts to care for their own children or family.
+This desire to help the vulnerable has been suggested by the American Psychological Association, among others, to stem from paternalistic motives to protect and aid children and the weak.
+In this theory, people help other people in general by generalizing the maternal as well as the paternal instincts to care for their own children or family.